SI 2022 Household Finance

 Equilibrium in Two-Sided Markets for Payments: Consumer Awareness and the Welfare Cost of the Interchange Fee (slides)

-Discussant: Christine Parlour, University of California at Berkeley
+Discussant: Christine Parlour, University of California, Berkeley

 3:30 pm